Grindhead/MidgarPixiTech/README.md

 - Generates a production build to the `dist` directory.

 - **pnpm run update:**
 - Updates the project using semver and creates an MD file to document changes.
+Do this before pushing to git.

 - **pnpm docs:**
 - Generates documentation at `dist/docs`.